alexandec/angular2-basics/README.md

   }
 }
 ```
-- Inject the real PersonService, or a mocked version.
+- When testing, mock PersonService + inject mock
+- Real vs mock?
 Component doesn't know the difference
-- When testing the component, mock the PersonService and inject the mock
-- The component doesn't know the difference
-- Frequently used with http services
+- Common use: http services in unit tests
-- You can use Angular's DI in React too (see http://blog.mgechev.com/ for a post on it)
+- Can use Angular's DI in React too: http://blog.mgechev.com/2017/01/30/implementing-dependency-injection-react-angular-element-injectors/

 ## Mobile
 - Two options for mobile apps: Ionic and NativeScript